 Frequently Asked Questions

 Your one emergency phone call sets of a chain of events that passes through several different call centres & many different people.
 Usually within 90 seconds, your call is received by an Ambulance Communication Officer (ACO) in London, Ontario and Paramedics are alerted to respond to your location.
 The ACO will continue to ask you questions in order to update the Paramedics about your condition as they travel to assist you.

 Why did I receive a bill from the hospital for ambulance services?

 Most patients who receive land ambulance transportation will be required to pay a co-payment for the ambulance services rendered.
 In these cases, hospitals act as the billing agents.

 Administration / Operations

 Administration for Grey County PS is located at the Grey County Administrative building in Owen Sound.
 There are seven ambulance stations strategically located throughout Grey County to provide quick response:

-Grey County PS has 7 stations located strategically to optimize our resources and minimize response times.
+Grey County has seven stations located strategically to optimize our resources and minimize response times.
 Stations are located in Owen Sound, Meaford, Markdale, Dundalk, Durham, Hanover & Craigleith.
-All Grey County PS stations are staffed 24 hours per day, except Craigleith, which has 12 hour coverage from 10 AM to 10 PM.
-Up to 11 ambulances are staffed during peak hours, with 6 ambulances being the minimum at night from midnight to 6:00 AM.
+An eighth station opened in Chatsworth in 2019.
+All stations except the Chatsworth base are staffed 24 hours per day.
+Up to 10 ambulances are staffed during peak hours, with 7 ambulances being the minimum at night from midnight to 6:00 AM.

 A Duty Supervisor is assigned to each shift to work in the field overseeing ambulance operations.